brentonk/crpn/README.txt

     -   `weeks-2008.r`
     -   `weeks-2012.r`
     -   `zawahri-mitchell-2011.r`

+    The results of these scripts do not depend on each other, so they can be run simultaneously.

     The output of each file is the corresponding `results-author-year.rda`, containing the results of the